Emmett-Kogan/Compression/README.md

 # Bitmask-based Code Compression
-For the sake of the proffessor, I will public my solution after it is overdue and no longer accepted.
+For the sake of the professor, I will public my solution after it is overdue and no longer accepted.
 Overall this was pretty fun to do, and reading his (paper)[https://ieeexplore.ieee.org/document/4475257] on bitmask code compression was pretty cool.

 ## Contributors
 1. Emmett Kogan